Best Way to Dry a Black Car After Washing

-A drying aid is lubricant spray that you can use to dispel water and prevent damage to your paint as you dry your car.
-They are also a way to add shine to your paint so it saves you having to apply sealant or wax.
-Usually I will use a drying aid from the same manufacturer that made the sealant or wax that is already on my car.
+A drying aid is a lubricant spray that you can use to dispel water and prevent damage to your paint as you dry your car.
+They are also a way to add shine to your paint so it saves you from having to apply sealant or wax.
+Usually, I will use a drying aid from the same manufacturer that made the sealant or wax that is already on my car.

 Drying aids are super slick which means the fine particles are trapped in them and that will keep it away from the paint and it will instead get trapped in the microfiber towel.
 The liquid also causes water to bead which makes it easier to dry.

 There is usually no need to buff after applying a drying aid once you don’t let it dry on the surface.
 Some products are difficult to buff it they are left to dry so you might need to work fast.
 Doing one panel at a time will also help.
 The important thing is that you read the instructions.
-Some products might need to be diluted when used on black car.
-Also make sure you shake it for 30 seconds before use.
+Some products might need to be diluted when used on a black car.
+Also, make sure you shake it for 30 seconds before use.

 Using a leaf blower to dry a car

-I watched a YouTube video of a guy doing this and I couldn’t believe the amount of negative comments people wrote.
+I watched a YouTube video of a guy doing this and I couldn’t believe the number of negative comments people wrote.
 They said stones and grit would shoot out of the leaf blower and hit the car causing scratches and paint chips.
 I don’t think this is can really happen.
 It’s obviously better if the leaf blower is clean and maybe you should clean the air intake filter if it has one.

 I think this is a great way to dry your car.
-What else are you going to do with your leaf blower during the summer months.
-Gas powered blowers are more powerful and work really well.
+What else are you going to do with your leaf blower during the summer months?
+Gas-powered blowers are more powerful and work really well.
 I just wish they weren’t so noisy.